Naval Communication Station Harold E. Holt: History

-Sir Garfield Barwick, Australian Minister for External Affairs, negotiated the lease on the US Base at North West Cape in 1963 with US Ambassador William Battle.
-The station was commissioned as U.S. Naval Communication Station North West Cape on 16 September 1967 at a ceremony with the US Ambassador to Australia Ed Clark and the Prime Minister of Australia Harold Holt, at which peppercorn rent for the base for the first year was paid.
+Garfield Barwick, Australian Minister for External Affairs, negotiated the lease on the US base at North West Cape in 1963 with US ambassador William Battle.
+The station was commissioned as US Naval Communication Station North West Cape on 16 September 1967 at a ceremony with the US Ambassador to Australia Edward A. Clark and the Prime Minister of Australia Harold Holt, at which peppercorn rent for the base for the first year was paid.

-On 20 September 1968, the station was officially renamed to US Naval Communication Station Harold E. Holt in memory of the late Harold Holt, Prime Minister of Australia, who disappeared whilst swimming and was declared dead, presumed drowned, three months after the station was commissioned.
+On 20 September 1968, the station was officially renamed to US Naval Communication Station Harold E. Holt in memory of the late Prime Minister of Australia, who disappeared whilst swimming and was declared dead, presumed drowned, three months after the station was commissioned.

 With the election of the Labor Government to power in 1972, Defence Minister Lance Barnard started negotiations on the condition of operation of the US military bases in Australia.
 On 9 January 1974 a joint statement by Lance Barnard and James Schlesinger, the US Secretary of Defense, assigned the Deputy Commander of the base to a Royal Australian Navy officer and gave Australian personnel roles in base technical and maintenance functions.
 The cipher room was closed to Australian scrutiny.
 The joint statement stressed the importance of consultations in crises.
 There was no undertaking given by the US to relay fire orders to their submarines bearing nuclear missiles.

 In May 1974 several hundred people travelled to North West Cape from around Australia to protest and occupy the base and "symbolically reclaiming it for the Australian people".
-During the occupation the Eureka Flag was flown over the base with fifty-five people arrested during the protest.
+During the occupation the Eureka Flag was flown over the base with 55 people arrested during the protest.
 Songs composed in the campaign against North West Cape and other US bases in Australia include We don't want no Yankee Bases and Omega Doodle which have become part of the Australian folkloric tradition.
 From 1967 until October 1992 a USN Naval Security Group Detachment was stationed at the facility.